 The Head of State of Switzerland

 Articles 174-179 of the Federal Constitution contain the main provisions concerning the head of state.
-They describe the appointment and number of members of the Government (seven), their term of office (four years), the principles of collegiality and equality, the tasks and appointment of the Federal Chancellery, and the tasks and appointment of the Head of State.
+They describe the appointment and number of members of the Government (seven), their term of office (four years), the principles of collegiality and equality, the tasks and responsibilities of the Federal Chancellery, and the tasks and duties of the Head of State.

 The President

-The President and the Vice-President are mentioned in Art.
+The President and the Vice President are mentioned in Article.
 176 of the Federal Constitution.

-The President and the Vice-President (Vize) Bundespräsident(in) in German/ la (vice)-présidente or le (vice-)président in French/ il (vice) presidente in Italian / and la (vice) presidenta/il (vice) president in Romansh) They are chosen by the united assembly of both chambers (the National Council and the Council of States) for one year.
+The President and the Vice-President (Vize) Bundespräsident(in) in German/ la (vice)-présidente or le (vice-)président in French/ il (vice) presidente in Italian / and la (vice) presidenta/il (vice) president in Romansh) They are chosen by the United Assembly, comprising both chambers (the National Council and the Council of States), for a one-year term.
 Re-election is possible, but not consecutively.

 Since 1890, the election has been based on seniority (Anciennitätsprinzip).
 The longest-serving member of the Government is first appointed as Vice-President for one year and, the following year, as President (Rotationsprinzip).